8 expert-recommended lead generation best practices

 If you’re wondering what type of valuable content to create, try case studies.
 They show what you do and what customers can expect from using your product or service.

-“Not only are case studies a great form of social proof on your website, but they’re also an efficient way to eliminate sales friction and nurture leads down the funnel,” says Vito Vishnepolsky, founder and director of Martal Group.
+“Case studies serve as powerful social proof on your website and provide an efficient way to eliminate sales friction and nurture leads down the funnel,” says Vito Vishnepolsky, founder and director of Martal Group.

 That's why Vishnepolsky notes that “your main aim should be to create more original, high-quality content that educates potential buyers and gains their trust.”

 He continues, “Be sure to focus on quality over quantity.
-After all, ChatGPT can help you with outlining and research, but it’s still far from doing a good job of writing experience-based content that resonates with human readers.”
+ChatGPT can help you with outlining and research.
+However, experience-based content that resonates with human readers requires human expertise.”

 Tip 4: Cut through the noise

-“In our emails, we talk about how we aren’t going to try to get you on a ’strategy session’ because we both know it’s code for a ’sales call.’
+“In our emails, we call our meetings 'sales calls' instead of 'strategy sessions' because transparency matters.
 I can’t tell you how many times we’ve gotten a response like “this is so refreshing.”

 Kyle says this method has been effective for his team.
 “It’s worked great to get us in the door with decision-makers who open every email with their guard up.”